 Investments acquired by gift are recorded at their fair market value at the date of the gift.
-The Foundation's policy is to liquidate all gifts of investments as timely as possible, taking into consideration the impact on market price.
+The Foundation's policy is to liquidate all gifts of investments as timely as possible.

 Investments are made according to the Investment Policy adopted by the Foundation's Board of Directors and monitored by an outsourced fund manager.
 These guidelines provide for a balanced diversified portfolio with investments in equities, fixed income and other securities with performance measured against appropriate indices.
 Outside parties are contracted by the Foundation for the purpose of providing investment management.